Welcome to the ZERO-C Lab!

 Our research falls under 3 main themes, posed here as questions:

-1) How prevalent are fine-scale (1-10 m) features in the ocean (e.g., fronts, thin layers, internal waves), and what is their impact on biological processes and ecosystem productivity?
-We have described features such as thin layers, which are dense aggregations of plankton 1-5 m thick and at least 2 times the background concentration, in coastal oceans throughout the United States with vastly differing hydrographic regimes.
-This suggests these fine-scale features have ecological importance.
+1) How prevalent are fine-scale (1-10 m) features in the ocean (e.g., fronts, thin layers, internal waves), and what is their impact on ecological processes and higher trophic level productivity?
+We have described features such as thin layers, which are dense aggregations of plankton 1-5 m thick and at least 2 times the background concentration, in coastal oceans throughout the United States.
+These thin layers can occur in shelf waters that experience differing hydrographic regimes, suggesting that fine-scale features have ecological importance.
 A literature review of fine-scale predator-prey distributions demonstrated that the spatial overlap within thin layers and other features could be an important factor influencing higher trophic level productivity.

 2) Given this background of ubiquitous patchiness within planktonic communities, what kinds of interactions are there among zooplankton, including predator-prey, but also competition, commensalism, or mutualism?
 In situ imaging has revealed the potential for complex morphological and behavioral adaptations of planktonic organisms, including Batesian mimicry by larval fishes resembling noxious or less palatable gelatinous animals.
 There are also many consistent associations among organisms that likely have some ecological or evolutionary basis (e.g., larval lobsters attach to gelatinous zooplankton and larval and juvenile fishes sometimes use scyphomedusae for protection).
 These interactions within the plankton must be described if we are resolve marine food webs and understand why certain groups tend to form zooplankton assemblages.